 Tamara Power-Drutis believes that ideas are only as strong as the stories we tell about them.
-As a strategic communications expert with a history of turning big ideas into action, Tamara provides storytelling services to leaders and organizations with transformative, early-stage concepts.
+As a strategic communications expert and content creator with a history of turning big ideas into action, Tamara provides storytelling services to leaders and organizations with transformative concepts.

 Tamara is the former Chief of Staff of Amplifier, the visual design lab that flooded the streets with messages of hope during the 2017 Inauguration and Women’s March on Washington.
 At Amplifier, Tamara provided program direction including strategy, storytelling, public relations, and campaign implementation.